ucbpi/puppet-iptables/README.markdown

 000-999, and that the rules will be placed in ascending order in the specified chain.

-Rules assume only two defaults -- the default chain is INPUT and the default action is ACCEPT.
-So creating an empty rule will always result in the rule "-A INPUT -j ACCEPT" being generated.
+Rules assume only three defaults -- the default table is `filter`,the default chain is `INPUT` and the default action is `ACCEPT`.
+So creating an empty rule will always result in the rule "-A INPUT -j ACCEPT" being generated in the `filter` table.

 The module also takes into account when IPv6 address are supplied, and will generate IPv6 rules accordingly.
 If you specify options that are only valid